Behind the Layers Award Winning Image ~ Blog

 Lightroom

-Having a structured process in the initial editing phase gives consistency in editing an image.
+• Having a structured process in the initial editing phase gives consistency in editing an image.
+(Read the blog on building a consistent workflow when starting out)

 Photoshop

-Again, I follow a structured process.
+• Again, I follow a structured process.
 I will do a colour correct layer if required (I felt this image had a blue colour cast), a levels adjustment to get my foundation set.
+I prefer levels instead of curves, everyone is different in their approach)

-I used several adjustment layers (Brightness and Contrast, Hue and Saturation, Curves) to get the light and colour to what I had in mind.
+• I used several adjustment layers (Brightness and Contrast, Hue and Saturation, Curves (to add that touch of contrast) to get the light and colour to what I had in mind.

-Selected and duplicated the foreground where the road was and flipped it (horizontal) adjusted the size and placed it where I wanted.
+• Selected and duplicated the foreground where the road was and flipped it (horizontal) adjusted the size and placed it where I wanted.
 I used the Transform Tool (Ctrl T) to do this, the foreground then looked like there were 2 roads into the hut.
+That took some mastering to align the universe :)

-Next, I used Nik Plugin to add a Soft-Focus filter to fine tune the colours, which added some contrast, then I dropped the opacity to soften the overall colour.
+• Next, I used Nik Collection to add a Soft-Focus filter to fine tune the colours, which added some contrast, then I dropped the opacity to soften the overall colour.

-Fine tuning, I brushed in colour in various areas of the sky.
+• Fine tuning, I brushed in colour in various areas of the sky, this is a good technique to disguise some of the blown highlights.

-I added a Tint (Tints can change the colours, add a boost to the colour palette, it depends on what look you are after.)
+• I added a Coloured Tint (Tints can change the colours, add a boost to the colour palette, it depends on what look you are after.)
 I create my own now, so I can get the colour I am after.
+This one was a soft pastel tone to soften, yet add colour depth.

-Then I used a plug-in for Photoshop that uses luminosity masks.
+• Then I used a plug-in for Photoshop that uses luminosity masks.
 This adjusts the midtones, shadows or highlights, depending on the image.
+I struggled with Luminosity Masking and this free plug in does it for me.

 Processing this image was a labour of love as it took over 40 layers before I got it to a point, I was happy.
 Some images I edit in 10 layers or less, others more – it depends on the image, what I am wanting to achieve and how creative I want to be.